 How to Check Your Summer EBT Balance

-You’ve received your Summer EBT benefits — now you need to know exactly how much is on your card before heading to the store.
-Checking your Summer EBT balance is quick and easy, and there are multiple ways to do it depending on what’s most convenient for you.
+You’ve received your Summer EBT benefits — now you need to know exactly how much is on your How to Check Your Summer EBT Balance — And When to Expect Your Deposit

 Why Checking Your Summer EBT Balance Matters

-Unlike SNAP, which loads new benefits every month, Summer EBT arrives as a one-time lump-sum payment — typically $120 per eligible child — for the entire summer.
-That means once you spend it, there is no reload.
-Knowing your remaining balance helps you:
+Unlike SNAP, which reloads every month, Summer EBT arrives as a single lump-sum payment — typically $120 per eligible child — for the entire summer.
+Once it’s spent, there’s no reload.
+Staying on top of your balance helps you:

 • Plan grocery trips more effectively and stretch the benefits further